richardschoen/howtostuff/ibmigccgetstarted.md

 gcc reference docs
 https://gcc.gnu.org/onlinedocs/

-Let me know if you have a favorite gcc setup link.
+Let me know if you have a favorite gcc sample or documentation link.